-Marking All Souls Day – 2nd November – with these delicious traditional spiced soul cakes will become a yearly tradition.
-Here’s a simple and easy recipe for you to bake this uncommon treat.
-This post includes an easy to follow step by step tutorial.
+Marking All Souls’ Day – 2nd November – with these delicious traditional spiced soul cakes will become a yearly tradition.
+Here’s a simple and easy recipe for you to bake this little known British treat.
+This post includes an easy to follow step by step tutorial and video.
+Weight Watchers points included.

 What are Soul Cakes?